 When he arrives at his room, he finds the door slightly ajar and Hattie, Mrs. Turner’s old black cat, sprawling on his bed.
 He’d been somewhat annoyed the first few times this happened, the cat treating the room like her territory.
 But after Mrs. Turner burst into tears one day over breakfast and told him that Hattie had so loved her Robbie and always slept on his bed, and that apparently now that her son’s old room was occupied again Hattie just assumed he had returned, and that please if Sherlock would gently put her outside if she bothered him but not scold or tease her, he rolled his eyes and assured her the damned cat could stay.
 He surprised himself with that.
 Sentiment again.
 Bloody cat.

-In fact, Sherlock isn’t really bothered by Hattie treating his room (and in fact the entire house) like her kingdom, and him like one of her underlings.
+In fact, Sherlock isn’t really bothered by Hattie treating his room (and in fact the entire house) like her kingdom, and him as one of her underlings.
 They soon struck a bargain to suit both sides.
 Sherlock pets Hattie for a few minutes when he encounters her, and in return she brings him all kinds of critters she hunts outside.
 Mice, rats, squirrels, frogs and toads, and if he’s lucky, a snake.
 Oh, they are perfect for experiments, now that there is no morgue nearby to acquire fitting dead material.
 Outside this arrangement, they ignore each other.

 The cat stretches lazily when he enters, and yawns.
 “Hello, Hattie,” he greets her, stooping to briefly scratch her chin and ears.
 She purrs for a moment, licks his hand once, then stands and with the haughty gaze of a queen surveying her unworthy minion, she jumps down from the bed and stalks off.